lily-lake/imga/README.md

 - There will never be enough shortcodes to exhaust the possible 6 character combinations
 - If a custom short code is taken, it should throw an error rather than generate a new short code

+### Additional

 If there was more time:
 - I would make a more robust logging setup that can be routed elsewhere (or in real life would use a logging package and open telemetry)
 - Add better testing for more realistic workloads (concurrent requests, higher volume)

+Time spent:
+- 3 pomodoros on Friday for core functionality
+- 2 pomodoros on Saturday for tests and additional features
+- Overall I probably spent over 3 hours completing this assignment